facebook/react-native-website/docs/network.md

 ## Configuring NSURLSession on iOS

 For some applications it may be appropriate to provide a custom `NSURLSessionConfiguration` for the underlying `NSURLSession` that is used for network requests in a React Native application running on iOS.
-For instance, one may need to set a custom user agent string for all network requests coming from the app or supply `NSURLSession` with an emphemeral `NSURLSessionConfiguration`.
+For instance, one may need to set a custom user agent string for all network requests coming from the app or supply `NSURLSession` with an ephemeral `NSURLSessionConfiguration`.
 The function `RCTSetCustomNSURLSessionConfigurationProvider` allows for such customization.
 Remember to add the following import to the file in which `RCTSetCustomNSURLSessionConfigurationProvider` will be called:

 ```objectivec
 #import <React/RCTHTTPRequestHandler.h>